Sanchez Midstream Partners (NYSEAMERICAN:SNMP) Shares Gap Up to $0.83

-Sanchez Midstream Partners LP (NYSEAMERICAN:SNMP)’s stock price gapped up before the market opened on Wednesday .
+Sanchez Midstream Partners LP (NYSEAMERICAN:SNMP) gapped up before the market opened on Wednesday .
 The stock had previously closed at $0.83, but opened at $1.14.
-Sanchez Midstream Partners shares last traded at $0.83, with a volume of 97,388 shares trading hands.
+Sanchez Midstream Partners shares last traded at $0.83, with a volume of 97,388 shares traded.

-Sanchez Midstream Partners (NYSEAMERICAN:SNMP) last released its earnings results on Wednesday, August 12th.
+Sanchez Midstream Partners (NYSEAMERICAN:SNMP) last issued its quarterly earnings data on Wednesday, August 12th.
 The basic materials company reported ($1.18) EPS for the quarter.
 The firm had revenue of $11.68 million during the quarter.

 Sanchez Midstream Partners LP engages in the acquisition, development, ownership, and operation of midstream and other energy-related assets in the United States.
 It operates in two segments, Midstream and Production.
 The Midstream segment engages in gathering, processing, and transporting natural gas, NGLs, and oil.